lovingmage/lovingmage.github.io/_pages/students.md

 <br />

 ### Prospective students
 We are actively seeking self-motivated students to join our team starting in Fall 2025.
 Currently, we have two fully funded Ph.D.
-RA positions available: one focused on **system** research and the other on **hardware architecture**.
+RA positions available.

 **Key qualities I expect my prospective students:**

 1. Strong self-motivation, responsible, and reliable (**most important**).
 2. Enthusiasm for building secure, reliable systems and hardware.
 3. Solid foundation in algorithms, data structures and computer systems (or architecture).
-4. Proficiency in system or lower-level (verilog, HLS, etc.) programming.
+4. Proficiency in programming.

 **Desirable, but not essential:**

 1. Backgrounds in crypto, differential privacy, MPC, or trusted hardware.
-2. **System:** Experience in real system design and implementation (especially OS, distributed systems and databases).
+2. Experience in real system design and implementation (especially OS, distributed systems and databases).
-3. **Architecture:** Experience in FPGA prototype implementation.
+3. Experience in FPGA prototype implementation and lower-level programming (e.g., HLS, Verilog).
 4. Industry experience is highly valued.

 Prospective students are encouraged to send their CVs, along with a short self-introduction and any pertinent materials, to Chenghong at `cw166 @ iu.edu` Please include **[Prospective Ph.D.
 Student]** in the tile of your email.